songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 ## multi-task
+- UALM: Unified Audio Language Model for Understanding, Generation and Reasoning
+- SPUR: A Plug-and-Play Framework for Integrating Spatial Audio Understanding and Reasoning into Large Audio-Language Models
 - LLaSO: A Foundational Framework for Reproducible Research in Large Language and Speech Model
 - Balancing Speech Understanding and Generation Using Continual Pre-training for Codec-based Speech LLM
 - ESPnet-SpeechLM: An Open Speech Language Model Toolkit